 MOD MEX/20/1#10897

-1 While the sovereign right of each country to regulate its telecommunications is fully recognized, the provisions of the present Regulations supplement the International Telecommunication Convention, with a view to attaining the purposes of the International Telecommunication Union in promoting the development of telecommunication services and their most efficient operation while harmonizing the development of facilities for world-wide telecommunications.
+1 While the sovereign right of each State to regulate its telecommunications is fully recognized, the provisions of the present Regulations complement the Constitution and Convention of the International Telecommunication Union, with a view to attaining the purposes of the International Telecommunication Union in promoting the development of telecommunication services and their most efficient operation while harmonizing the development of facilities for world-wide telecommunications.

 Reasons: The Administration of Mexico considers it appropriate to harmonize the text with the Preamble to the ITU Constitution, in accordance with inter-American proposal 10 (IAP 10) in Document 10.